Rajat Kanta Ray: Background

-He is the son of Kumud Kanta Ray, ICS who was a Home Secretary of West Bengal in the 1960s.
-His grandfather, Kamakshya Ray was a contemporary of Rathindranath Tagore in Santiniketan.
+Ray was born on 6 May 1946, the son of Kumud Kanta Ray, ICS who was a Home Secretary of West Bengal in the 1960s.
+His grandfather, Kamakshya Ray, a contemporary of Rathindranath Tagore, was one of the first four students of Patha Bhavana of Santiniketan.

-Education

 He completed his schooling at Ballygunge Government High School, Calcutta, and his B.A.
-(Honours) in History at Presidency College, Calcutta where he was a student of Ashin Dasgupta.
+(Honours) in History at Presidency College, Calcutta, where he was a student of Ashin Dasgupta.
 He then completed his Ph.D. under the supervision of Anil Seal at the University of Cambridge.

+Ray died on 6 August 2025, at the age of 79.

 Career

-He was an Assistant Professor of History at the Indian Institute of Management Calcutta.
-From 1975-1982 he was Reader and then from 1982-2006 he was the Professor and Head of the Department of History at Presidency College, Calcutta.
-He is one of the longest serving professors of the college.
-From 2006 to 2011, he was the Upacharya of Visva Bharati.
-He is now Emeritus Professor of History at Presidency University, Calcutta.
+Ray was an Assistant Professor of History at the Indian Institute of Management Calcutta.
+From 1975 to 1982, he was Reader, and then from 1982 to 2006, he was the Professor and Head of the Department of History at Presidency College, Calcutta.
+He was one of the longest serving professors of the college.
+From 2006 to 2011, he was the Upacharya of Visva-Bharati.
+From 2012, he was Professor Emeritus of history at Presidency University.
+His autobiographical novel Eka Eka Nimalu was highly acclaimed in the literary community and was honoured with Narsingha Das Memorial Award in 1995.